barseghyanartur/ska/docs/index.rst

 For example, if you need to assign user to some local Django group, you could specify the group name on the client side (add it to the ``extra`` dictionary) and based on that, add the user to the group in the callback.

+The callback is a path qualifier of the callback function.
+Considering the example above, it would be "my_app.ska_callbacks.my_callback".

 Purging of old signature data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^